ashoksteelers12/nfl_mock_draft_simulator/README.txt

 and the data of new players would be added.
 This way, the 2020 mock draft data still remains and can still run if the user inputs 2020.

-On GitHub, the PostDraftData-2020 and PreDraftData-2020 files are not added.
-Just the code and the output files regarding the draft picks selection in each round were pushed onto there.
-The output files would have been in the post draft folder had the folders been added.

-The PostDraftData-2020 folder would have had the updated team needs and the selections, The PreDraftData-2020 folder would have had the CSVs of each position consisting of draftable players and the round order.
-Also, it would have had the team needs.

 How does your simulation select players for teams?
 The code first checks the needs.
 It gathers all the players for those needs.
 It takes the highest graded player out of them and selects them.
 If the needs of a team are done and they still have picks, it gives the team the